-If there is a genuine reason for a student not being able to complete a detention subject detention, then parents/carers should inform the school either using a note in the students planner or by calling the school.
-Students should take any notes to be shown to the Head of Year before 1:10pm on the day of the detention.
-Teachers will be unable to respond to emails or phone calls regarding detentions as they will be teaching up until 3:10 pm and often run after school sessions up until 4:10 pm.
+If there is a genuine reason for a student not being able to complete a detention subject detention, then parents/ carers should inform the school either by sending a note to the head of year or by calling the school.
+Students should take any notes to be shown to the Head of Year before 1:30pm on the day of the detention.
+Teachers will be unable to respond to emails or phone calls regarding detentions as they will be teaching up until 2:30 pm and often run after school sessions up until 3:30 pm.
 Detentions cannot be changed after this point.
-The detention will then be completed by the child on the next available night.
+The detention will then be completed by the child on the next available night in the Hall.